 How to prepare your business for Brexit

-The Government has published advice on what businesses should do to prepare for the UK leaving the EU.
-It has also produced an employer’s toolkit which equips employers with the right tools and information to support EU citizens and their families to apply to the EU settlement scheme.
+The Government has published advice on what businesses should do now the UK has left the EU.
+It has also produced an employer’s toolkit which equips employers with the right tools and information to support EU citizens and their families to apply to the EU Settlement Scheme.

 For further information and guidance please see:

 - The Border Operating Model - a guide to how the border with the European Union will work after the transition period

 - Government advice: for businesses and individual citizens

 The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU.